OfficeDev/script-lab/TESTING.md

   - Deletes/renames/etc should work correctly and persist even if you close/re-open the app.
   - When deleting the last snippet, the backstage should pop up, showing the samples gallery.
 - Login to github
-  - Should be able to log in
+  - Should be able to log in, both from the header and the backstage.
   - Should see your snippets in snippets list
-    - Note: there's an issue with IE 11 on both Win32 and Office Online that does not allow for consenting to GitHub OAuth apps via IE (issue [#248](https://github.com/OfficeDev/script-lab-react/issues/248)).
-The current workaround is to load [this](https://script-lab.azureedge.net/) url in Chrome/Edge/Firefox/etc. and sign-in and consent in that window.
-After consenting in that browser, you should be able to use the GitHub functionality within the app by signing in again, and this time it should succeed.
 - Import someone elses' snippet
   - From YAML
   - From Gist